HIT-CHL-RAProject/ERAEC/README.md

 1. Download the data, YAML configuration and scripts for the case studies.

 2. Edit file paths in configuration_path.yaml and configuration_arg.yaml.
+Others remain default.
 3. Edite YAML configuration paths in the def main() function in both scripts.

 4. Run: